HamdiTools/GCL_Tool_BIU/README.md

 <br />For regular gcl value: num_divisions=100 on the two given files in this reposetory:around 20 seconds.

 # How To run the example file :
+download all the files from this github reposatory to a floder on your computer.<br />
 A) Using Python Console, run the program with the following arguments:
 1) data_arr [mandatory] - files array data with all the files in the current folder to make the GCL on.
 2) num_division [optional] - Number of random gene division iterations for calculation.